 ‘And we’re bringing all the rogue elements together to bring this thing to its conclusion, that’s all.’

 ‘You’re maniacs, both of you.’

 ‘And loving it!’ retorted Miles, though the reference to that 60s US spy sitcom would probably not have registered with anyone else on the boat.

 Correction, the skipper now turned and smiled, ‘The old ‘bring the maniacs together ploy’ eh, ninety-nine?
 Better check him for his shoephone.’

 ‘I’ll explain later,’ Miles said aside to her. ‘although we really should have checked for shoephones.’
 She just stared at him, wondering if Glendinning might have had a point.

 Paul had behaved, they’d eaten, no one was seasick, they’d each caught some kip.
 The lights were approaching in the late afternoon gloom, the sea was still reasonable, a fishing boat came alongside, his gunwhale above theirs, Miles went outside, there was a thud, another, and another.

-‘Evenin’,’ acknowledged the rough customer who came through with his pack, as the skipper departed, with his pack.
-The two nodded at each other.
+‘Evenin’,’ acknowledged the rough customer who came through with his pack as the skipper departed with his pack.
+The two nodded to each other.

 ‘Paul, meet Calum.’
 Calum nodded and grunted.
 He went to the wheel, opened the throttle just a little and the boat began to chug slowly ahead.